 If a list of the top franchises was really about you, your picture would be prominently displayed throughout the list.
 But they’re not.

 (Happy, successful franchisees)

-The pictures you see in franchise lists and franchise ads are there to appeal to your emotions.
+In essence, the pictures you see in franchise lists and the franchise ads that accompany them are there to appeal to your emotions.
 It’s Marketing 101.
 Heck, when I add pictures to blog posts, I’m trying to appeal to your emotions.
 There’s nothing wrong with it.
-As a prospective buyer, you have to make sure that you’re able to separate fantasy from reality.
+But as a prospective buyer, you need to make sure you’re able to separate fantasy from reality.

-I do care about helping prospective franchise owners choose the right franchises, and I love teaching them how to do top-notch research.
+But I do care about helping prospective franchise owners choose the right franchises, and I love teaching them how to do top-notch research.

 “Joel Libava is a superior advocate for prospective franchise buyers, and shows total and fierce dedication to protecting their interests.
 Any potential buyer can consider him/her self in the best of hands when following his guidance.”

 – Susie Sharp, Social Zense Media